ibm-cloud-architecture/refarch-kc-gitops/README.md

 As presented in the [product documentation](https://www.ibm.com/docs/en/cloud-paks/cp-integration/2021.2?topic=installation-structuring-your-deployment), "Considerations before deployment", we have to assess user roles and platform requirements.

-Here is the asumptions we define for the `kc-solution`:
+Here are the assumptions we define for the `kc-solution`:

 * Single admin team for OCP cluster and production projects within the cluster.
 * Developers manages staging and dev environment.
 This is a functional team developing the `kc-solution`